To quote Scooby Doo:

-Better late than never: Please lend your support to The Gulf Coast Community Foundation Of Venice Hurricane Charley Disaster Relief Fund, Strengthen the Good‘s first selected charity.
+Better late than never: Please lend your support to Gulf Coast Community Foundation Of Venice Hurricane Charley Disaster Relief Fund, Strengthen the Good‘s first selected charity.

 Holy crap!
-Rasmussen reports today that Bush now leads Kerry for the first time in weeks.
+Rasmussen reports today that now leads Kerry for the first time in weeks.
 But that’s not the interesting report.
 Check out their other finding this week:

 August 25, 2004–Forty-five percent (45%) of Likely Voters believe that George W. Bush is more honest and trustworthy than John Kerry.
 A Rasmussen Reports survey conducted in advance of the Republican National Convention found that 39% believe Kerry is the more honest and trustworthy candidate.